nikolaischunk/stop-discord-phishing/README.md

 ## About this Package

-[stop-discord-phishing](https://github.com/nikolaischunk/stop-discord-phishing) works with the [list of suspicious Domains](https://github.com/nikolaischunk/discord-phishing-links) to detect Domains in Messages which are used for [phishing](https://en.wikipedia.org/wiki/Phishing) on [Discord](https://discord.com).
+[stop-discord-phishing](https://github.com/nikolaischunk/stop-discord-phishing) works with the [list of phishing Domains](https://github.com/nikolaischunk/discord-phishing-links) to detect Domains in Messages which are used for [phishing](https://en.wikipedia.org/wiki/Phishing) on [Discord](https://discord.com).

 This is the official Repository & NPM Package to provide a API to work with those Links.